Yosemite Will Require Reservations for Summer Visitation. Click here for more TRAVEL ALERTS and information.

 • A short section of the Valley Loop Trail at The Ahwahnee remains closed due to rockfall risk, although a short detour is available.

-• Happy Isles Art & Nature Center will open for the season on Monday April 14th.
-Hours of operation will be Monday through Friday, 9:00 AM to 4:00 PM for the remaining guide period.
+• Happy Isles Art & Nature Center is open for the season.
+Hours of operation are be Monday through Friday, 9:00 AM to 4:00 PM for the remaining guide period.

 • Campground Status